 HS Surgery Guide

-Deroofing & Wide Excision
+Deroofing & Excision

 Content in this guide is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider regarding your specific medical condition.